awsdocs/amazon-redshift-developer-guide/doc_source/performing-a-deep-copy.md

   Using a temporary table improves performance significantly compared to using a permanent table, but there is a risk of losing data\.
 A temporary table is automatically dropped at the end of the session in which it is created\.
 TRUNCATE commits immediately, even if it is inside a transaction block\.
 If the TRUNCATE succeeds but the session terminates before the subsequent INSERT completes, the data is lost\.
 If data loss is unacceptable, use a permanent table\.

+After you create a copy of a table, you may need to grant access to the new table\.
+You can use [GRANT](r_GRANT.md) to define access privileges\.

 **To perform a deep copy using the original table DDL**

 1. \(Optional\) Recreate the table DDL by running a script called `v_generate_tbl_ddl`\.